kpeeters/cadabra2/README.rst

 On Windows the main constraint on the build process is that we want to link to Anaconda's Python, which has been built with Visual Studio.
-The recommended way to build Cadabra is thus to build against libraries which are all built using Visual Studio as well (if you are happy to not use Anaconda, you can also build with the excellent MSYS2 system from https://www.msys2.org/).
+The recommended way to build Cadabra is thus to build against libraries which are all built using Visual Studio as well.
 It is practically impossible to build all dependencies yourself without going crazy, but fortunately that is not necessary because of the VCPKG library at https://github.com/Microsoft/vcpkg.
 This contains all dependencies (boost, gtkmm, sqlite and various others) in ready-to-use form.

 If you do not already have it, first install Visual Studio Community Edition from https://www.visualstudio.com/downloads/ and install Anaconda (a 64 bit version!) from https://www.anaconda.com/download/.
-You also need a TeX distribution, for instance MiKTeX from https://miktex.org and of course git from e.g. https://gitforwindows.org/.
-You need all four before you can start building Cadabra.

 The instructions below are for building using the Visual Studio 'x64 Native Tools Command Prompt' (not the GUI).
 First, clone the vcpkg